waikato-datamining/image-dataset-converter-examples/docs/speciesnet.md

   +- output
 ```

-With `input` containing one or more video files in MP4 or AVI format,
+With `input` containing one or more video files in AVI format,
 and `output` for storing the predictions in [OPEX format](https://github.com/waikato-datamining/fast-opex).

+**NB:** MP4 files can be processed as well.

 ## SpeciesNet model